 You should also consider the way in which your new staircase design will work with the natural light entering your home — avoid positioning the new staircase in such a way that it will block any flow of light.

-Straight staircases are not always the best option — sometimes they don't fit or simply won’t work with the interior design scheme.
+Straight staircases may be simple to design and fit, and affordable, but they are not always the best option — sometimes they don't fit or simply won’t work with the interior design scheme.